mattvenn/magic-inverter/README.md

 * move up 10 - moves the selection up by 10
 * copy up 10 - copies selection up by 10

-# PDK

-* pdk install instructions here

-# Questions / Todo

-* where does the spice model come from? https://foss-eda-tools.googlesource.com/skywater-pdk/libs/sky130_fd_pr
-* how to extract as before? ext2spice on cli doesn't work anymore (have to do from inside magic)
-* how to get something I can simulate?

 # Attribution

 Previous min2.tech and the lib files come from [VLSI course](https://www.udemy.com/course/vlsi-academy-custom-layout/) by Kunal Ghosh